 *SP273f Contemporary Spanish-American Short Story Close readings of contemporary Spanish-American short stories.
 Prerequisite: Spanish 135.
 Four credit hours.
 L. Olivares.
 TR 2-3:15pm

-SP276 U.S. Latina/Chicana Women Writers An examination of a selection of novels, short stories, poetry, theater, and non-fiction by United States Latina and Chicana women writers.
+SP276 U.S. Latina/Chicana Women Writers (in English) An examination of a selection of novels, short stories, poetry, theater, and non-fiction by United States Latina and Chicana women writers.
 Interdisciplinary in approach, the course will focus on the relationship beween the texts read and several important issues.
 Topics include feminism, the social and cultural construction of race and ethnicity, immigration, cultural nationalism, and identity formation.
 Readings are in English.
 Four credit hours.
 L, U.

 SP278 Narratives, Artifacts, and Monuments of Pre-Columbian Civilization Studies narratives of pre-Columbian civilizations as transmitted by oral tradition or by drawings, painted codices, pottery, architecture, textiles, etc., and how all these cultural products were read and refashioned under colonial rule.
 Students develop skills in analytical reading of cultural productions as diverse expressions of power, identity, religion, race, and hybridity.
 Promotes a sophisticated understanding of the types of primary sources and methodological approaches that scholars use to reconstruct the world of pre-Columbian societies.
 Prerequisite: Spanish 135.
 Four credit hours.
 L. Millones.